19 Things You Didn’t Know About Camilla, Queen Consort of the United Kingdom

 Charles is Camilla’s son’s godfather

-Prince Charles remained close friends of Camilla and her husband during their marriage.
-In fact, when Camilla and Andrew’s first child, Tom, was born, Prince Charles was asked to be his godfather and he accepted.
+King Charles remained close friends of Camilla and her husband during their marriage.
+In fact, when Camilla and Andrew’s first child, Tom, was born, Charles was asked to be his godfather, and he accepted.
 But Diana reportedly refused to let little Tom be in their wedding party, although Camilla and her son did attend the ceremony.
 After Charles married Camilla, he became Tom’s stepfather and godfather (as well as stepfather to Camilla’s daughter, Laura).
-Both Charles’ and Camilla’s children have said all they care about is their parents’ happiness, and have warm feelings for their stepparents.
-Camilla and Charles now have five grandchildren from her first marriage—little Eliza Lopes (Laura’s daughter) was even a bridesmaid at Prince William’s wedding—as well as four from Charles’s side.
+Both Charles’s and Camilla’s children have said all they care about is their parents’ happiness and they have warm feelings for their stepparents.

 Her brother died tragically